 Living in a conservation area

 Additional planning controls exist within conservation areas which provide protection to boundary walls and larger trees and restrict Permitted Development rights.
-This is to ensure that any alterations do not detract from the area's significance.
+This is to make sure that any alterations do not detract from the area's significance.
 When determining applications for development within conservation areas, we have a duty to assess the proposal against the need to preserve or enhance the character or appearance of the area.

 If you live in a conservation area you have to obtain permission before making changes which would normally be permitted elsewhere.
 This includes: